alkishir/AIULEC/README.md

 If you would like to learn more about the design, methodology, and analysis behind AIULEC, please refer to the following paper:

-> AIULEC: Building a Learner Corpus of English at Alasmarya Islamic University
+> AIULEC: Building a Learner Corpus of English at Al-asmarya Islamic University

 ## 📖 Citation

 If you use this corpus in your research or publication, please cite:

 > Alkishir, E. (2025).
-AIULEC: Alasmarya Islamic University Learner English Corpus.
+Building Al-asmarya Islamic University Learner English Corpus (AIULEC).

 ## 📩 Contact